 Fleur Smits - Straathof

 The Intergovernmental Panel on Climate Change (IPCC) reports that warming of the earth is creating a serious threat to the planet we live on.
 The most likely cause of the problem: carbon emissions.
 In order to reduce carbon emissions, the European Union (EU), United Nations (UN) and many individual countries have introduced or are currently introduced legislation to force companies to reduce their global footprint.

-Whether a business is faced with new legislation or decides to take action based on its own accord, the starting point to reduce emissions is typically focused on optimising the usage of their buildings and fleet vehicles.
+Whether a business is faced with new legislation or decides to take action based on its own desire to take action, the starting point to reduce emissions is typically focused on optimising the usage of their buildings and fleet vehicles.
 However, many businesses fail to optimise the operational decisions they make around inventory management, production and transportation.

 As highlighted by CDP, a not-for-profit charity who help organisations to manage their environmental impact, carbon emissions in supply chains are on average four times those of a company's direct operations (e.g. carbon emissions from buildings, machines).

 Given that these areas alone could help businesses to achieve huge reductions in carbon emissions with little or even no investment (Benjaarfa et al., 2010), it is a real shame that inventory management is so often overlooked.